esatus/Hyperledger_Wallet_Synchronisation/Prototyp/README.md

 - Date: 2021-03-12
 - Status: in process

-This folder contains a best practice implementaion of the concept.
+This directory contains a best practice implementaion of the concept.

 ## Table of Contents <!-- omit in toc -->